Advocating For You During Divorce And Asset Division

 It can be difficult to make wise, lasting decisions when you are in the middle of divorce proceedings.
 In these personal disputes, disagreements over past wrongs can derail negotiations or lead spouses to make choices they regret after their divorce agreement has been signed.

 Partnering with a qualified attorney can help you keep your proceedings on track and can protect your best interests at an overwhelming time.
-At Bridge Law Office, LLC, my legal team and I will guide you through all stages of the divorce process.
+My legal team and I will guide you through all stages of the divorce process.
 As your legal advocate, I will aggressively work to resolve your family law disputes in the most effective manner possible.

 How Wisconsin Views Property Acquired During Marriage